ashir174/ashir174/README.md

 👋 Hi, I’m Mohammad Ashir (@ashir174)!
-👀 Passionate about exploring new technologies and building innovative projects.
+👀 Passionate about learning and building exciting projects.
-🌱 My current skill set includes:

-Programming Languages: Java, Dart (Flutter)
-Backend Development: RESTful APIs, Firebase
-Databases: SQL
-Mobile App Development: Flutter for Android and iOS
-Problem-Solving: Data Structures and Algorithms (DSA) UI/UX Tools: Adobe Illustrator, Adobe Photoshop, Canva 💡 Always eager to learn and grow, with a focus on app development and creative problem-solving.
+🌱 Currently exploring Java, Dart (Flutter),Firebase, SQL, and much more!
-💞️ Open to collaboration on exciting projects and exploring new challenges to refine my skills.
+💞️ Open to collaboration to refine and enhance my skills through shared learning.
 📫 Reach me on WhatsApp: +92 326-8519118